-Composition: The CCHPC consists of five (5) members appointed by the Board of Commissioners of Chatham County.
+- 1. Composition: The CCHPC consists of seven (7) members appointed by the Board of Commissioners of Chatham County.
 All members must be residents of Chatham County and shall be persons who have demonstrated special interest in the preservation of historic resources.
-The CCHPC shall include at least two (2) representatives of professions which are related to historic preservation such as architecture, architectural history, planning, archaeology, law, interest in culture and/or the environment, or building construction or restoration.
+The CCHPC shall include at least two (2) representatives of professions which are related to historic preservation such as architecture, architectural history, planning, archaeology, law, interest in culture and/or the environment, or building construction or restoration. - 2.
+Jurisdiction: The jurisdiction of the CCHPC shall include those elements of development, rehabilitation, preservation, or demolition that affect the exterior

-- 2. Jurisdiction: The jurisdiction of the CCHPC shall include those elements of development, rehabilitation, preservation, or demolition that affect the exterior visual quality of a historic district or historic property, specifically including exterior appearance of buildings within the historic district or historic property.
+- visual quality of a historic district or historic property, specifically including exterior appearance of buildings within the historic district or historic property.
 The CCHPC shall not consider the interior arrangement of structures. - 3.
 Terms of Office: Members of the CCHPC shall serve for a term of three (3) years and shall be eligible for reappointment for an additional term of three (3) years.
-After having served for two (2) successive terms of three (3) years, that person shall not be eligible for reappointment as a CCHPC member until a period of two (2) years has lapsed after the expiration of his/her second term.
-In order to achieve staggered terms, initial appointments shall be: one (1) member for one (1) year; two (s) members for two (2) years; and two (2) members for three (3) years. - 4.
+After having served for two (2) successive terms of three (3) years, that person shall not be eligible for reappointment as a CCHPC member until a period of two (2) years has lapsed after the expiration of his/her second term. - 4.
 Preservation Professional: The Executive Director of the Chatham-Savannah Metropolitan Planning Commission, or his/her designee, shall be designated as the Preservation Professional.
 The Preservation Professional and staff shall provide support services to the CCHPC including receiving and reviewing all applications for Certificates of Appropriateness, and applications for designation of historic districts and historic properties; and making recommendations for approval or denial of the applications to the CCHPC, except as set forth in Section IV.C.
 Staff Review.
-The Executive Director of the MPC shall appoint a professional Preservation Specialist or Planner to serve as Secretary to the CCHPC and shall maintain the records and minutes of the CCHPC.
+The Executive Director of the MPC shall appoint a professional Preservation Specialist or Planner to serve as Secretary to the CCHPC and shall maintain the records and minutes of the CCHPC. - Officers: The officers of the CCHPC shall consist of a Chairperson and a Vice-Chairperson. - A. Election of Officers: Officers shall be elected from among the members of the CCHPC.

-- Officers: The officers of the CCHPC shall consist of a Chairperson and a Vice-Chairperson. - A. Election of Officers: Officers shall be elected from among the members of the CCHPC. - B. Terms of Office and Limitation of Number of Terms: Officers shall be elected for a one (1) year term.
-No member shall serve for more than two successive terms in the same office. - C. Powers and Duties of Officers: The powers and duties of each officer shall be as follows: - (1) Chairperson: The powers and duties of the Chairperson shall be: - (a) Preside at all meetings of the CCHPC. - (b) Appoint all committees of the CCHPC, subject to the approval of the CCHPC. - (c) Appoint a Parliamentarian.
-The Parliamentarian may be a member of the Commission or Staff. - (d) Countersign, with the Executive Director of the MPC and the Preservation Professional, all Certificates of Appropriateness approved by the CCHPC. - (2) Vice-Chairperson: The powers and duties of the Vice-Chairperson shall be to exercise all the powers and discharge all the duties of the Chairperson during his/her absence or disability, or when a vacancy occurs in the Office of Chairperson.

-6. Serve without pay.
+- B. Terms of Office and Limitation of Number of Terms: Officers shall be elected for a one (1) year term.
+No member shall serve for more than two (2) successive terms in the same office. - C. Powers and Duties of Officers: The powers and duties of each officer shall be as follows: - (1) Chairperson: The powers and duties of the Chairperson shall be: - (a) Preside at all meetings of the CCHPC. - (b) Appoint all committees of the CCHPC, subject to the approval of the CCHPC. - (c) Appoint a Parliamentarian.
+The Parliamentarian may be a member of the Commission or Staff. - (d) Countersign, with the Executive Director of the MPC and the Preservation Professional, all Certificates of Appropriateness approved by the CCHPC. - (2) Vice-Chairperson: The powers and duties of the Vice-Chairperson shall be to exercise all the powers and discharge all the duties of the Chairperson during his/her absence or disability, or when a vacancy occurs in the Office of Chairperson. - 6.
+Serve without pay.
 Members shall not receive a salary.